 Choice of Law: This Agreement shall be governed by and construed in accordance with the laws of the State of New York excluding its conflicts of law principles.
-Any legal action or proceeding arising under this Agreement shall be brought exclusively in the federal or state courts located in the County of New York, New York and the parties hereby irrevocably consent to personal jurisdiction and venue therein and waive any right to object to venue in, or to seek a transfer from, such court.
+Any legal action or proceeding arising under this Agreement shall be brought before a JAMS arbitrator in County of New York, New York and the parties hereby irrevocably consent to personal jurisdiction and venue therein and waive any right to object to venue in, or to seek a transfer from, such court.
 The parties hereto each expressly agree not to commence or maintain any action in any other court or forum in any way relating to or arising out of this Agreement.
-Notwithstanding the foregoing, in the event of Advertiser’s default of its obligations in Paragraph 4 above, Taboola shall have the right, if it so chooses, to commence an action against Advertiser for such default in the appropriate court in the venue and jurisdiction in which Advertiser resides or maintains assets.
+The arbitration shall be conducted by a sole arbitrator chosen by the mutual agreement of the parties or, failing that, by JAMS under its then prevailing rules.
+Judgment on the award rendered by the arbitrator may be entered in any court of competent jurisdiction.
+The arbitrator shall have the authority to grant specific performance or any other equitable or legal remedy, including provisional remedies.
+Each Party will be responsible for its own incurred expenses arising out of any dispute resolution procedure.
+The parties will jointly bear the expense of any arbitrator.

 Successors and Assigns: This Agreement, including the rights and obligations of each party hereunder, shall be binding upon and inure to the benefit of the parties hereto and their respective heirs, executors, administrators, acquirers, successors, and assigns.
-This Agreement and any rights or obligations hereunder shall not be assigned or delegated without the prior written consent of the other party and shall not be unreasonably withheld or delayed, except that, either party may assign this Agreement to another member of its corporate group, or to an acquirer of all or substantially all of such party’s assets, whether by merger, operation of law or otherwise, without the other party’s prior written consent, so long as the acquirer agrees in writing to pay in full any outstanding balance Advertiser owes to Taboola under this Agreement.
-Advertiser and Agency acknowledge and agree that this Agreement is subject to Bankruptcy Code section 365(c)(1), such that the restrictions on assumption and assignment set forth in this Section 15 are enforceable notwithstanding a bankruptcy filing by Advertiser or Agency, as the case may be.
+This Agreement and any rights or obligations hereunder shall not be assigned or delegated without the prior written consent of the other party and shall not be unreasonably withheld or delayed, except that, either party may assign this Agreement to another member of its corporate group, or to an acquirer of all or substantially all of such party’s assets, whether by merger, operation of law or otherwise, without the other party’s prior written consent.

-Force Majeure: Neither Advertiser nor Taboola will be liable for delay or default in the performance of its respective obligations under this Agreement if such delay or default is caused by conditions beyond its reasonable control, including, but not limited to, fire, flood, accident, earthquakes, telecommunications line failures, electrical outages, network failures, acts of God, or labor disputes.
+Force Majeure: Neither Advertiser nor Taboola will be liable for delay or default in the performance of its respective obligations under this Agreement if such delay or default is caused by conditions beyond its reasonable control, including, but not limited to, fire, flood, accident, earthquakes, telecommunications line failures, electrical outages, network failures, acts of God, public health emergency, pandemic, epidemic, government issued-travel ban, or labor disputes (excluding strikes by a Party’s own workforce).
 If Advertiser’s ability to transfer funds to third parties has been materially adversely affected by an event beyond Advertiser’s reasonable control, including, but not limited to, failure of banking clearing systems or a state of emergency, then Advertiser will make every reasonable effort to make payments on a timely basis to Taboola, but any delays caused by such condition will be excused for the duration of such condition.
-Subject to the foregoing, such excuse for delay will not in any way relieve Advertiser from any of its obligations as to the amount of money that would have been due and paid without such condition.